 If you aren’t a Super Elite, you can’t appoint an eUpgrade Nominee.

 The eUpgrade Chart

-Before diving in to the workflow for actually redeeming eUpgrades, let’s go over the Air Canada eUpgrade chart for some background information on how to determine the number of eUpgrades you’ll need for your flight.
+Before diving in to the workflow for redeeming eUpgrades, let’s go over the Air Canada eUpgrade chart for some background information on how to determine the number of eUpgrades you’ll need for your flight.